appium/python-client/README.md

 ## Set custom `AppiumConnection`

-The first argument of `webdriver.Remote` can set an arbitrary command executor.
+The first argument of `webdriver.Remote` can set an arbitrary command executor for you.

 1. Set init arguments for the pool manager Appium Python client uses to manage http requests.